Graduation Requirements & Commencement Eligibility

 - Don't lose or forget the tickets as your family won't be able to get into the event without them.

-- Bring your NU ID or driver's licence to speed up entry to the assembly area (We are providing a list of attendees).
+- Bring your NU ID or driver's license to speed up entry to the assembly area (We are providing a list of attendees).